wang-jie-98/Multi-stemmed-and-ice-storm/README.md

-# Diversity-and-ice-storm
+## Multi-stemmed-and-ice-storm
-All source code and data for "Structural diversity promotes forest resistance to extreme ice storm damage primarily through complementarity" are currently being organized and will be uploaded and made accessible shortly.
+All source code and data for "Multi-stemmed architecture reduces ice storm damage in subtropical forests" are currently being organized and will be uploaded and made accessible shortly.